xavierpok/tp/docs/DeveloperGuide.md

       Use case resumes at step 2.

-**Use case: Tag a person for organisation**
+**Use case: Mark a person**

 **MSS**

 1. User requests to list persons
 2. Connexion shows a list of persons
-3. User requests to add tag to a person
+3. User requests to mark a person
-4. Connexion add person's tag
+4. Connexion marks the person

     Use case ends.